mgaf1/Active-Directory-Domain-Controller-Configuration-and-Management/README.md

 - **Install and run virtual machines** – Set up a virtualized environment
 - **Create a functional domain environment** – Establish a secure and manageable Domain structure
-- **Set up a new Active Directory forest and add a root domain** – The new forest is the top level and serves as the main structure for the virtual environment.
+- **Set up a new Active Directory forest and create a Root Domain** – The new forest is the top level and serves as the main structure for the virtual environment.
 - **Create an Administrator account** – Manage domain users and permissions
 - **Link a virtual Windows client machine to the Active Directory domain** – Enable centralized authentication and resource access
 - **AD Objects Managements** - Add User accounts,Organisation management